Can My Deal Support a DST?

 • Ability to manage lifecycle events

-Asset Readiness
+Asset Suitability

-Does the asset fit passive beneficial ownership?
+Is the asset appropriate for passive beneficial ownership?

 A DST structure is designed for passive beneficial interests.
 The asset should be evaluated against that structure before the sponsor invests time and reputation in a program.